alibaba/bifrostui/packages/bui-core/src/Image/index.en-US.md

 ## Fallback State

-When an image fails to load, it displays the fallback.
-The default fallback is the same as the placeholder.
-If neither is provided, there is no fallback capability.
+When an image fails to load, a fallback will be shown.
+By default, the fallback is the same as the placeholder; if neither is provided, the fallback capability is absent.
 You can also provide a custom fallback object.

 ```tsx
 import React from 'react';